 FICC would first evaluate whether to recommend to the Board's Risk Committee that FICC cease to act for such Net Funds Payor.
-FICC would consider, but would not be limited to, the following factors in its evaluation: (i) the Net Funds Payor's current financial position, (ii) the amount of the outstanding payment, (iii) the cause of the late payment, (iv) current market conditions, and (v) the size of the potential overnight reverse repurchase transactions under the GCF Repo Allocation Waterfall MRAs (as defined below) on the GSD membership.25
+FICC would consider, but would not be limited to, the following factors in its evaluation: (i) the Net Funds Payor's current financial position, (ii) the amount of the outstanding payment, (iii) the cause of the late payment, (iv) current market conditions, and (v) the size of the potential overnight reverse repurchase transactions under the GCF Repo Allocation Waterfall MRAs (as defined below) on the GSD membership.

-Pursuant to the proposal, once FICC determines that a Net Funds Payor is in good standing with GSD but is experiencing an issue, such as an operational issue, that may result in a late payment, partial payment or non-payment of its cash obligation on the settlement date, the following process would occur:
+Pursuant to the proposal, once FICC determines that a Net Funds Payor is in good standing with GSD but is experiencing an issue, such as an operational issue, that may

-CCIT Member with a cash obligation is unable to deliver its cash (and is in good standing), FICC intends to employ the proposed process.
+&lt;sup>23 Such delay could, for example, be due to operational issues experienced by the Net Funds Payor.
+If a Netting Member with a collateral obligation does not deliver its securities, FICC considers it a fail.
+However, if a Netting Member or CCIT Member with a cash obligation is unable to deliver its cash (and is in good standing), FICC intends to employ the proposed process.

-24 See Rule 22A, supra note 4.
+&lt;sup>24 See Rule 22A, supra note 4.

-25 FICC already has the authority to cease to act for a member that does not fulfill an obligation to FICC and will continually evaluate throughout the proposed process whether FICC will cease to act.
+&lt;sup>25 FICC already has the authority to cease to act for a member that does not fulfill an obligation to FICC and will continually evaluate throughout the proposed process whether FICC will cease to act.